opengeospatial/HY_Features/section_7.md

 ### 7.1 The HY_Features conceptual model

 This standard defines the HY_Features conceptual model as a standard for the identification and description of hydrologic features reflecting both hydrologic significance as well as topological connectivity of hydrologic features by defining the fundamental relationships between the major components of the hydrosphere.
 Core concepts are that of multiple catchment representation, of catchment hierarchy and topology, of aggregation and segmentation of watercourses including a simple model for the positioning of features along a linear flowpath using a specific linear referencing system.
 A utilities package provide common concepts required by the hydrology model that are not hydrology-specific.
 Module identification aims to simplify the scope of each part of the conceptual model in order to improve its accessibility and to provide scope for testing.
 It is intended that implementations need to consider only those parts of the common model implicated by its scope.
 Table 1 lists the applications schema, the leaf packages included and the concepts reflected therein.
-This section describes for each application schema the defined requirements classes, except for the both informative packages on atmospheric hydrologic features and subsurface hydrologic features. **[\*\*\* These informative packages are outlined in Annex ... .\*\*\*]**.
-A conceptual model capturing the specifics of features associated with the groundwater domain will be provided with the GroundwaterML 2.0 under development. **[\*\*\* insert reference to GWML2\*\*\*]**

 Table 1: HY_Features modules, packages and concepts reflected